pkwagner/yasdi2mqtt/README.md

     * When using manual setup method, replace parameter during YASDI install directly

 ### Environmental variables
 > **Caution:** All configuration params below will be passed to `yasdi2mqtt` as program arguments.
-Therefore, especially the mqtt credentials will be exposed system-wide via process list.
-Keep this in mind when securing your mqtt access.
+Therefore, especially the MQTT credentials will be exposed system-wide via process list.
+Keep this in mind when securing your MQTT access.

 | Variable               | Description                                                                                                                                   | Example value             |
 |------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------|---------------------------|